hortongn/GitHub_Code_of_Conduct_Identifier/README.md

 RQ2: How do popular open source projects cite their codes of conduct?

-RQ3: How can codes of conduct on GitHub.com be programatically found and identified?
+RQ3: How can codes of conduct on GitHub.com be programmatically found and identified?

 ## Methodology